StruttonTechnologies/Documentation.Application.Architecture/book/part-02-reference-architecture/layer-03-domain/README.md

-# Section — Domain Layer
+# Layer 03 — Domain

+## Overview

+The Domain layer represents the **core business model** of the application.

-The Domain Layer contains the business concepts, rules, and invariants that define the problem space the application exists to serve.
+It contains the concepts, rules, and structures that define *what the business is*, independent of how the application is delivered, orchestrated, or persisted.

-This layer represents the *core meaning* of the system.
-It is independent of user interfaces, application workflows, and technical infrastructure.
+In this architecture, the Domain is intentionally **simple, expressive, and isolated**.

 ---

-## Purpose of the Domain Layer
+## The Domain in This Architecture

-The purpose of the Domain Layer is to:

-- Express business concepts and terminology
-- Enforce business rules and invariants
-- Protect business integrity over time

-The Domain Layer exists to ensure that business logic remains correct regardless of how the application is accessed or implemented.
+The Domain layer exists to model business concepts, not application behavior.

+It is composed exclusively of:

+- **Entity models**
+  Objects with identity and lifecycle

+- **Value objects**
+  Immutable objects that describe concepts or measurements

+- **Enumerations**
+  Controlled sets of domain-specific values

+These elements describe the business in its own language, without reference to infrastructure, persistence, or delivery concerns.

 ---

-## What Belongs in the Domain Layer
+## What Does Not Belong in the Domain

-The Domain Layer may contain:

-- Entities and value objects
+In this architecture, the Domain layer deliberately does **not** contain:

+- Repository interfaces
-- Domain services
+- Infrastructure abstractions
-- Business rules and invariants
-- Domain events
+- Application orchestration
-- Domain-specific contracts
+- Framework dependencies

-All logic in this layer should be directly related to business meaning.
+- Technical concerns of any kind

+All boundary-crossing interfaces live outside the Domain, in dedicated contract Architectural Units.

+This choice preserves the Domain as a **pure representation of business intent**, not a coordination mechanism.

 ---

-## What Does Not Belong in the Domain Layer
+## Architectural Units in This Layer

-The Domain Layer must not contain:

-- Application orchestration or workflows
-- UI or transport concerns
-- Persistence or infrastructure logic
-- Framework-specific dependencies
-- Knowledge of how the application is executed

-If logic depends on *when* or *how* something is invoked, it does not belong here.
+The Domain layer contains the following Architectural Unit:

+- **AU-01 — Domain Model Architectural Unit**
+  The authoritative definition of business entities, value objects, and enumerations

+This AU is explored through its structural responsibilities rather than interaction patterns.

 ---

-## Dependency and Visibility Rules

-The Domain Layer:

-- Has no dependencies on other layers
+## What You Will Learn in This Layer

+The pages in this layer explain:

+- How business concepts are modeled
+- Why the Domain remains free of interfaces and abstractions
+- How purity enables long-term flexibility
-- Defines contracts that other layers depend on
+- How other layers depend on the Domain without coupling it outward
-- Is not aware of application workflows or infrastructure details

-This independence ensures that business logic remains stable even as the surrounding system evolves.
+This layer focuses on **expression and integrity**, not execution.

 ---

-## Business Integrity as a Primary Concern

-The Domain Layer is the final authority on business correctness.

-Application behavior must conform to domain rules, not the other way around.
-By isolating these rules, the architecture prevents business logic from being diluted or bypassed by technical concerns.
+## How to Read This Layer

+You may read this layer sequentially or use it as a reference when reasoning about business rules and model design.

+All examples and explanations are architectural in nature and avoid implementation detail.

 ---

-## Preparing for the Infrastructure Layer

-While the Domain Layer defines *what must be true*, it does not concern itself with *how* those truths are persisted, communicated, or integrated.

-The next section introduces the Infrastructure Layer and explains how technical concerns are isolated without leaking into the core of the system.

----

 <p align="center">
-  <a href="../section-application-layer/README.md">◀ Previous Section</a>
+  <a href="../layer-02-application/README.md">◀ Back</a>
   &nbsp;|&nbsp;
-  <a href="../../../index.md">Index</a>
+  <a href="../../index.md">Index</a>
   &nbsp;|&nbsp;
-  <a href="../section-infrastructure-layer/README.md">Next Section ▶</a>
+  <a href="./au-01-domain-model/README.md">Next ▶</a>
 </p>